 Parolees and persons granted deferred action must have been issued parole or deferred action for a minimum of one year.
-For all other categories listed above, individuals who are lawfully present and in a valid status at the time of application (this means the date of CAM-Affidavit of Relationship filing) are eligible.
+For all other categories listed above, individuals who are lawfully present and in a valid status at the time of application are eligible.
+The time of application means the date of CAM-Affidavit of Relationship (CAM-AOR) filing.

-There is currently no filing deadline for this program, but the qualifying parent must be in one of the immigration categories listed above at the time of applying for this program, as well as at the time of admission or parole of the beneficiary of this program.
+The qualifying parent must be in one of the immigration categories listed above at the time of applying for this program and at the time of admission of the beneficiary of this program.

-The qualifying parent in the U.S. files Form DS-7699 Affidavit of Relationship (AOR) for Minors Who Are Nationals of El Salvador, Guatemala, and Honduras (CAM-AOR).
+The qualifying parent in the United States files Form DS-7699, Affidavit of Relationship (AOR) for Minors Who Are Nationals of El Salvador, Guatemala, and Honduras (CAM-AOR).
 This form can only be accessed and completed with the assistance of a designated resettlement agency (RA).
 For additional information and a listing of resettlement agencies where the CAM-AOR may be filed please visit the Department of State, Refugee Processing Center’s website.

-There is no fee to participate in this refugee/parole program and it is prohibited for anyone to charge a fee for completion of the form.
+There is no fee to participate in this refugee program and it is prohibited for anyone to charge a fee for completion of the form.

-DNA relationship testing must occur between the qualifying parent in the U.S. and his/her biological children for whom the parent files.
-The parent in the U.S. will pay the initial costs of DNA testing and will be reimbursed for testing costs ONLY if ALL claimed and tested biological relationships are confirmed by DNA test results.
+DNA relationship testing must occur between all claimed biological relationships.
+The parent in the United States will pay the initial costs of DNA testing and will be reimbursed for testing costs ONLY if ALL claimed and tested biological relationships are confirmed by DNA test results.

 Refugee status is a form of protection available to those who meet the definition of refugee and who are of special humanitarian concern to the United States.
 For a legal definition of refugee, see section 101(a)(42) of the Immigration and Nationality Act (INA).

-Both the qualifying child and any in-country parent of the qualifying child must each establish independent refugee claims to be granted refugee status.
+Both the qualifying child and eligible family members must each establish independent refugee claims to be granted refugee status.

 Eligibility for refugee status is determined on a case-by-case basis through an interview with a specially-trained USCIS officer.